efck-chat-keyboard/efck-chat-keyboard.github.io/content/pages/download.md

 Without this permission, the activated item would instead be placed into your clipboard.

-Once sales permit it, we will consider joining
-_Apple Developer Program_.
+Once program sales permit it, we will consider joining _Apple Developer Program_.
 </details>